 General Information on the Account Statement

 - The Amount Due: PLEASE PAY THIS AMOUNT Totals both reflect the deduction of all potential financial aid and anticipated credits.
-If you have other anticipated aid items, please use the Student Explanation Form to provide them to us.
+If you have other anticipated aid items, please use the Payment Explanation Form to provide them to us.
 If you are mailing a payment, a copy of the account statement should be included and you should list any adjustments on the statement or on a separate sheet of paper that also has the name and student ID number printed on it.

 - Payment Instructions: You may either use the “Pay Now” button to make an electronic payment or mail a payment.
 If mailing the payment, please make the check payable to Dartmouth College and return it with a copy of the statement to: Student Account Payment, Dartmouth Cashier’s Office, 6132 McNutt Hall, Room 103, Hanover, NH 03755-3541.
 Your check must be payable in U.S. dollars; foreign currency will not be accepted.
 Dartmouth does not accept credit card payments.